United States: Sports

-American football is the most popular sport in the United States; in this 2009 National Football League game, Carolina Panthers quarterback Jake Delhomme (number 17) throws a forward pass against the Dallas Cowboys.
+A collegiate-level game of American football, the most popular sport in the U.S.

 The most popular spectator sports in the U.S. are American football, basketball, baseball, soccer, and ice hockey.
+Their premier leagues are, respectively, the National Football League, National Basketball Association, Major League Baseball, Major League Soccer, and the National Hockey League.
+All these leagues, excluding soccer, are considered to be preeminent in their respective sports worldwide.

 While most major U.S. sports such as baseball and American football have evolved out of European practices, basketball, volleyball, skateboarding, and snowboarding are American inventions, many of which have become popular worldwide.
 Lacrosse and surfing arose from Native American and Native Hawaiian activities that predate European contact.
-The market for professional sports in the United States was approximately $69 billion in July 2013, roughly 50% larger than that of Europe, the Middle East, and Africa combined.
+The U.S. professional sports market was approximately $69 billion in July 2013, roughly 50% larger than that of Europe, the Middle East, and Africa combined.

-American football is by several measures the most popular spectator sport in the United States; the National Football League has the highest average attendance of any sports league in the world, and the Super Bowl is watched by tens of millions globally.
-However, baseball has been regarded as the U.S. "national sport" since the late 19th century.
-After American football, the next four most popular professional team sports are basketball, baseball, soccer, and ice hockey.
-Their premier leagues are, respectively, the National Basketball Association, Major League Baseball, Major League Soccer, and the National Hockey League.
+American football is by several measures the most popular spectator sport in the United States.
+Though American football does not have a substantial following in other nations, the NFL has the highest average attendance (67,254) of any professional sports league in the world, and generated over $23 billion in revenue in the 2024 financial year.
+Baseball has been regarded as the U.S. "national sport" since the late 19th century.
 The most-watched individual sports in the U.S. are golf and auto racing, particularly NASCAR and IndyCar.